ZhaiGuansen/3D-Viscoelastic-Implicit-Finite-Difference/README.md

 ## run.ps1
 After compiling with VS, run _run.ps1_ to automatically run the program(mainly used to automatically continue running the program after an interruption.)

+## Modified on July 8, 2025.
+Uploaded the latest code modifications and improved the Fortran code comments.